akeneo/pim-api-docs/content/guides/erp-connection/step4-how-to-build-your-connector.md

 **Our recommendation: always listen to your customer's needs first.**

-We are aware that it is almost difficult to develop a 100% complete connector that fit all your customer needs immediately.
+We are aware that it is quite difficult to develop a 100% complete connector that fits all your customer's needs immediately.

 Furthermore, to build such a complex connector as an ERP connector in a single iteration would undoubtedly be complex and you risk missing important features.